visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

 - YOLOv4-3D weighted: formed by assigning 0.4, 0.22, and 0.38, as weights for YOLOv4-Axial, YOLOv4-Coronal, and YOLOv4-Sagittal networks, respectively;
 - YOLOv4-3D averaged: formed by assigning equal weights to the three networks.

 The two YOLOv4-3D networks allow the identification of lung regions where 2 or all 3 YOLOv4 networks agree on the outcome.
 This approach is highly effective in filtering out false positives due to the consensus of at least two YOLO networks.
-More details in our published paper.
+More details in our published paper (see here `publication`_).